lykmapipo/sails-police/README.md

 });
 ```

 - `sendLock(callback(error,lockable))` : An instance method which send account locked notification to the owner.
 It will set `unlockTokenSentAt` to track when the lock notification is sent.
-Instnce will get update before returned otherwise corresponding errors will get returned.
+Instance will get update before returned otherwise corresponding errors will get returned.

 Example
 ```js